 Student attendance is monitored daily by homeroom teachers.
-Homeroom teachers are expected to make parent contact if the students attendance becomes a concern.
+Homeroom teachers are expected to make parent contact and document if the students attendance becomes a concern.
 They are also asked to forward attendance concerns to the attendance clerk.
-Attendance reports are review monthly to identify students who may be truant.
+Attendance reports are reviewed monthly to identify students who may be truant.
 EPT meetings are scheduled for students with 5 or more unexcused absences.
 As part of the EPT meeting an Attendance Plan is developed and agreed upon by the participants.
+Parents are made aware of SARB as an option for assistance.
 These students are also reported the districts truancy officer for further intervention.